Category Archives: League of Legends

 In the second game, I decided I wanted to try jungling on my newest champ, Amumu.
 I’d read some jungling guides, watched videos and practiced with bots.
 I was ready to go!
 The team composition was fair.
 We had a top Jax, Twitch ADC, Katarina mid; and a Teemo…as support I guessed.
 Everyone seemed fine with Amumu wherever he was going.
 However once the game started no-one seemed to really care what anyone was doing.
 Teemo started to roam almost immediately.
 I started off ready to jungle, full of enthusiasm but it soon became obvious that the other team had no intention of jungling and their Pantheon and Yi were going to stay top.
 So, with a little sigh, I sold my Quill Coat which I’d already bought and stayed top with Jax.

-No-one flamed though Teemo had some trouble, complaining at our Kat, largely because at one stage she pegged it leaving him to die, I’m not too sure who to, because I was legging it alongside her.
+No-one flamed, though Teemo had some trouble, complaining at our Kat, largely because at one stage she leggged it leaving him to die, I’m not too sure who to, because I was running alongside her.
 Sometimes to stay is to die.
 For some reason Teemo had decided that Kat was the one responsible for keeping him alive against all odds, and now demanded that she be reported.
 He ignored my contribution in his death, maybe because he didn’t know what Amumu was.
-After that, Kat received a couple more similar complaints but seemed to find it amusing rather than anything else.
+After that, Kat received a couple more complaints in similar vein, but seemed to find it amusing rather than anything else.
 Poor Teemo lost heart at this stage and kept putting up surrender votes which were largely ignored and insisting that we vote YES because we were going to LOOSE!!!!!

 We didn’t.
 The other team surrended instead (their Nidalee was afk).